 To give you a better comparison across all of these options, I have scored them based on a few important criteria for today’s founders.
 Price, Time, Effectiveness, and Design Quality.

-First off, I know how important cost can be to bootstrapped businesses.
-The funds are limited and you want to keep a close eye on the purse strings so you don’t run out of runway before you get funded.
+How much does a pitch deck cost?
+We know how important cost can be to bootstrapped businesses.
+Your funds are limited and you need to keep a close eye on spending so you don’t run out of runway before you get funded.
 So the first criteria I used to rank these options is “Price”.
 I am giving cost three ranking levels, Low Cost, Medium Cost, and High Cost.
-Low cost being anything under $500, Medium cost being $500-$1,500, and High cost being $1,500-5,000+.
+Low cost being anything under $1000, Medium cost being $1000-$3,000, and High cost being $3,000-8,000+.

 Another very limited resource in the life of the founder is time.
-You have only a finite amount of it to spend doing all of the activities that you need to run your business, make plans, manage team members, network with investors, sleep (don’t forget about that last one!).
-So we’re ranking each of these options on the amount of Founders Time it takes to get the pitch deck completed.
-The ranking levels begin with a Low amount of time, medium amount of time, and a large amount of time.
+You have only a finite amount of time each day to spend doing all of the activities that you need to run your business, make plans, manage team members, network with investors, and sleep (don’t forget about that last one!).
+So I’m ranking each of these options on the amount of Founders Time it takes to get the pitch deck completed.
+The ranking levels begin with a low amount of time, medium amount of time, and a large amount of time.
 A low amount of time being 2-3 hours or less ranging on up to a high amount of time 60-80 hours or more.
+Note: that this is very different than the amount of time it takes from start to finish, or from how much time a firm’s team or freelancer would spend on the project.
+Your time spent is what matters.

 A pitch deck is used to convey who your company is and why you are a good investment to a potential investor.
-The type of investor or audience may be different, and even the goals may be different, but they are all measured in the same way, that is how effective they are.
+The type of investor or audience may be different, and your funding goals may be different, but a good pitch deck is measured by how effective it is.
 Does it in fact convey the information that it needs to convey?
 Is the investor compelled to invest?
-Is the information there?
+Do you have all the information there?
 Is the story clear?
-Effectiveness focuses on the content of the pitch, while the last ranking “Design Quality” focused on how it is delivered through a clear, professional and visually appealing deck.
+Effectiveness focuses on the content of the pitch, while the last ranking “Design Quality” focuses on how it is delivered through a clear, professional and visually appealing deck.
 Both are important for the success of your pitch.
 So to score effectiveness we have the following ranking levels “Unclear” “Acceptable” and “Impeccable.”

 The last criteria that I will be providing rankings on for each of these pitch deck design options is the quality of the design of the deck.
 Good, clear and professional design supports and enhances your ability to convey the information that you want to convey.
 A well designed deck can improve your chances of success, while a bad deck can distract, take away from, and ruin your chances of success.
 It’s sort of like going for an interview.
-You could be the most stellar candidate in the world, but if you showed up in a bathing suit instead of a suit, it’s not going to go as well.
-So the ranking levels for design quality will be rated on a similar scale to the last criteria “Unclear” “Acceptable” and “Impeccable.”
+You could be the most stellar candidate in the world, but if you showed up in a bathing suit instead of a suit, it’s not going to go as well (unless you’re applying to be a lifeguard I guess).
+So the ranking levels for design quality will be rated on a similar scale to effectiveness with “Unclear” “Acceptable” and “Impeccable.”

 Your Pitch Deck Creation Options